 Halo Infinite Multiplayer and battle royale

-Some rumors have suggested that the game will include some form of battle royale mode.
+When it comes to a Battle Royale mode, opinions are split within the community on whether the game should have one.
 With the overwhelming success of titles such as Apex Legends and Call of Duty: Warzone, it wouldn’t be a surprise if 343 opted to create their very own BR.

 Huge Twitch personality Micheal ‘Shroud’ Grzesiek has argued a BR mode may be the perfect feature for Halo to adapt and compete in the modern era of games.
 Recently, Jack ‘CouRage’ Dunlop echoed the same sentiments with a post to Twitter: “If Halo Infinite doesn’t release with a robust and well made Battle Royale game mode, then it will be one of the greatest gaming failures in history.”

 Despite this, 343 have released no information on a battle royale mode, so it seems likely that for now, the game will launch without one.